Jesse Winker drives in 2 runs, Mariners beat Orioles 2-0 - WHIZ News

 Both teams struggled at the plate early, before the Mariners finally broke through in the eighth.

-The Orioles only hit in the game came with one out in the fourth when Ryan Mountcastle lined a single into center field off Seattle starter Robbie Ray.
+The Orioles only hit in the game came with one out in the fourth when Ryan Mountcastle lined a single into center field off Ray.
 Ray pitched seven scoreless innings, with three walks and eight strikeouts on 98 pitches but didn’t figure in the decision.

 In his past four games, the left-handed Ray has allowed two earned runs, 11 hits, seven walks, and three hit batters over 27 innings, with 28 strikeouts.